pts/locfileorg/design/storage.md

 ### File descriptions (descript.ion)

 * Tags are stored in a file named descript.ion in each directory.
-Each line of this file looks like `"filename" description` (quotes are optional if the filename doesn't contain whitespace).
+Each line of this file looks like `"<filename>" <description><data>`.
+Quotes are optional if the `<filename>` doesn't contain whitespace.
+The `<data>` is optional (usually it's missing), it's a list of program-specific 8-bit binary strings, identified by the tag extension byte.

-* This descript.ion file format was introduced by 4DOS, and it's supported by some modern file management tools:
+* This descript.ion file format was introduced by 4DOS, and it's supported by these tools:

   * Total Commander (Windows only): Use Ctrl-*Z* to edit descriptions.
 For COPY and MOVE, enable, *Configuration / Options / Operation / on the bottom at File comments / Copy comments with files*.
 However, it will never overwrite existing comments, practically omitting the copy.

-  * Double Commander (cross-platform including Windows, macOS and Linux): Enable *File operations / Process comments with files/folders*.
+  * Double Commander (cross-platform including Windows, macOS and Linux): For COPY and MOVE, enable *File operations / Process comments with files/folders*.

+  * FAR Manager can display file descriptions.
+No information about COPY and MOVE.

+  * [XYplorer](https://www.xyplorer.com/) stores tags in its own `tag.dat` database file, but there is a [user-contributed script](https://www.xyplorer.com/xyfc/viewtopic.php?t=9145) to import descript.ion files.

-* Some image viewers such as ACDSee and XnView can display comments found in descript.ion files.
+  * Some image viewers such as ACDSee and XnView (press Ctrl-*D*, see [forum topic 1](https://newsgroup.xnview.com/viewtopic.php?t=32638), [forum topic 2](https://newsgroup.xnview.com/viewtopic.php?t=12389), [forum topic 3](https://newsgroup.xnview.com/viewtopic.php?f=34&p=74812#p74812)) can display descriptions found in descript.ion files.
+It is unclear if they support any of the binary data types identified by tag extension bytes.

+  * Shells developed by JP Software (4DOS, 4OS2, 4NT, TC == Take Comamnd, TCI == Tabbed Command Interface and TCC == [https://en.wikipedia.org/wiki/Take_Command_Console](Take Command Console)) can display file descriptions.
+No information about COPY and MOVE.

+  * [File Commander](https://en.wikipedia.org/wiki/File_Commander) can display file descriptions.
+No information about COPY and MOVE.
+Last release in 2011.

+  * [Magellan Explorer](http://www.enriva.com/) can display file descriptions.
+No information about COPY and MOVE.
+Last release (3.33) probably before 2010.

+  * See this [forum topic](https://jpsoft.com/forums/threads/file-managers-that-support-file-descriptions.6788/) for more file managers supporting descript.ion files.

 * The file format doesn't support filenames with space and " in them.

 * Some syntax can be introduced so that only some parts of file descriptions will be treated as tags.

 * It will work with all filesystems and all usual operating systems.

+* 4DOS had a limit of 511 bytes per file, Total Commander has a limit of 4096 bytes.
+This is OK in practice, because 4DOS is out of use, and lots of tags (+ filename) fit in 4096 bytes.

+* The precursor of the descript.ion format is the files.bbs format in ~1985.
+Each line in the files.bbs file looks like `<filename> <description>`.

+* There is a [Perl module](https://metacpan.org/release/MSDOS-Descript/source/lib/MSDOS/Descript.pm) and a [Python module](https://github.com/histrio/python-descript-ion/blob/master/src/descript/ion.py) to read and write descriptions.
+However, they should be examined carefully for interoperability with other tools (e.g. correct use of quotes, keeping binary data intact) and for performance.

 * Requirements: